 2. Consider Your Career Timeline

 Some carriers offer free tail coverage based on age, retirement status, or how long you've held continuous coverage.
-An experienced broker can help determine if you qualify and whether your current contract includes tail benefits - or if a new policy is needed.
+A professional broker can help determine if you qualify and whether your current contract includes tail benefits - or if a new policy is needed.

 3. Take Action - with Guidance